This is Part 4 in a series about Collective Data Empowerment. If you want to get the whole series and accompanying tools

 –Robin Glinton, VP Data Science Applications at Salesforce

 The hidden data workforce — in this case, the sales team — was involved at every step, from finding the heart of the problem to creating and improving the solution.
 The resulting tool worked so well that it’s now a product they sell.
 You might not need an AI-powered sales forecasting tool, but if you want to create a data-driven culture fast, you do need the Collective Data Empowerment thinking that helped this Salesforce initiative succeed.

 Strategies: AP’s data journalism program

 Effective data sharing goes beyond just sharing spreadsheets.
 The Collective Data Empowerment approach to data sharing means people across the data literacy spectrum understand where the data comes from, what it means, what they can do with it, and other context to improve understanding and usability.

-Knowing this, The Associated Press collects, prepares, and packages the data so its members can easily discover and report local stories.
+Knowing this, The Associated Press collects, prepares, and packages the data in their data catalog so its members can easily discover and report local stories.
 Every dataset ships with ready-to-fire SQL queries and simple instructions, so members can easily segment the data for their local news markets.

 Hey @AP Data Distro members: just shared a pretty nifty dataset and analysis from @larry_fenn to help you gauge the impact of Trump tariffs on your area; webinar tomorrow at 2 p.m., don't miss this one— Meghan Hoyer (@MeghanHoyer) August 21, 2018

 Through AP’s data journalism program, journalists from 300+ organizations have gained access to a user-friendly source of vetted and story-rich data to power local news.

 We thought if we could put this data into the hands of our members and customers, they could find stories in the data we’d never see.

 –Troy Thibodeaux, Editor, Interactive Newsroom Technology at AP

 Now you know what you can do with Collective Data Empowerment, are you ready to get started?

 Get right to it and download the complete guide to building a data-driven culture through Collective Data Empowerment.